Pennsylvania Route 320: Route description

 The southern terminus of PA 320 is at US 13/PA 291 in the city of Chester in Delaware County.
-At this point, PA 320 follows the one-way pair of Madison Street northbound and Upland Street southbound, one block to the east.
+From this point, PA 320 follows the one-way pair of Madison Street northbound and Upland Street southbound, one block to the east.
 The streets head northwest through urban development, crossing under Amtrak's Northeast Corridor railroad line.
-The one-way pair crosses US 13 Bus. as it passes more urban rowhomes along with some grassy lots.
+The one-way pair intersects US 13 Bus. as it passes more urban rowhouses along with some grassy lots.
 PA 320 comes to an interchange with I-95 a block east of PA 352.
 This interchange has access to southbound I-95 and from northbound I-95 from both PA 320 and PA 352.
 Access to northbound I-95 and from southbound I-95 is provided by ramps connecting to Chestnut Street, with Chestnut Street and 12th Street providing access to PA 320 and PA 352.
 The route passes over CSX's Philadelphia Subdivision railroad line immediately after crossing over I-95.
 In the vicinity of the I-95 interchange, northbound PA 320 follows Madison Street to Providence Avenue while southbound PA 320 follows 14th Street, Walnut Street, 13th Street, Chestnut Street, and 12th Street to get from Providence Avenue to Upland Street.
 Past I-95, both directions of PA 320 continue north on four-lane undivided Providence Avenue.
 The road passes homes and businesses, running to the west of Widener University, with a brief stretch of divided highway at the 15th Street intersection.
 The route narrows to two lanes and crosses the Ridley Creek, at which point it leaves Chester and enters Nether Providence Township.
 Here, the route becomes Providence Road and runs through suburban residential areas.
 PA 320 intersects the southern terminus of PA 252, at which point PA 252 continues north along Providence Road and PA 320 heads northeast on Chester Road.